AcalaNetwork/hardhat-tutorials/hello-world/README.md

 the test in the Hardhat's built-in network (this is a very fast option), one to run the tests on a local development network and one to run the tests in the public test network.
 This way you can verify the expected behaviour on Acala EVM+.
-We have to specify that only `HelloWorld.js` test script is run, as we will be adding a `loop.js` helper, which should only be run when needed.
+We have to specify that only `HelloWorld.js` test script is run.
 Add these three lines to the `scripts` section of your `package.json`:

 ```json
     "test": "hardhat test test/HelloWorld.js",